THE INTERNATIONAL HEALTH QIGONG FEDERATION

 A strict financial management system shall be established to ensure the legitimacy, authenticity, accuracy and integrity of the sources of funds.

-The management of IHQF assets shall follow the financial administration rules and regulations of the country where IHQF is headquartered and be subject to the monitoring of the General Assembly and the relevant financial authorities of the country where the IHQF headquarters are based.
+The management of IHQF assets shall follow the financial administration rules and regulations of the country where IHQF is headquartered and be subject to the monitoring of the General Assembly and the relevant financial authorities of the country where the IHQF Secretariat are based.
 Assets that originate from government appropriations, public donations or sponsorship shall be subject to supervision by the auditing authorities concerned, with the relevant information made public to society by appropriate means.

 IHQF shall accept the financial audit by the organization registration administration and the competent authorities before its General Assembly transits into the next term or changes its legal representative.

 IHQF assets shall not be seized, embezzled or misappropriated by any organization or individual.
 IHQF has the exclusive proprietary right to its logo and other intangible assets which no Member Organization or its staff is allowed to use.
 Every Member Organization has the responsibility and obligation to protect the IHQF logo from illegal use or infringement by adverse factors.